agateau/clyde/README.md

 - Build it yourself.
 Clyde is written in Rust, so if you have the Rust tool-chain installed, then you can clone its source code and install it with `clyde install --path .`.

-Next, make sure these tools are installed:

-- git: to download and update the Clyde store
+Next, make sure git is installed (Clyde uses git to download and update the Clyde store, this requirement might go away in the future).
-- tar: to unpack tar archives

-This requirement list might get smaller in the future if more features are implemented internally.

 ### Setting up your Clyde home